bsstahl/BienOblige/docs/use-cases.md

 # Bien Oblige: Use Cases

+> Note: A client system is any service that interacts with the ActionItem Management System.
+Thus, for the purposes of this document, a User Interface client such as a Web UI or mobile app is considered a type of client system.

 ## Execution Subsystem

 * **Create ActionItem** - A client system can add a new ActionItem